MG Motor

-MG Motor is an automotive manufacturer owned by SAIC Motor, a Chinese state-owned carmaker based in Shanghai.
+MG Motor is a British automotive manufacturer owned by SAIC Motor, a Chinese state-owned carmaker based in Shanghai.
 It uses the British MG marque, founded in Oxford, United Kingdom, in 1924.
 SAIC Motor gained control of the marque in December 2007 by acquiring Nanjing Automobile Corporation (NAC), which had bought the brand from the defunct MG Rover Group in 2005.
 Currently, MG operates as a division within SAIC's passenger vehicle branch.

 MG vehicles are designed and developed by SAIC, and manufacturing mainly takes place at SAIC's plants in China.
 Additionally, SAIC produces MG vehicles in Thailand, India, Indonesia, and Taiwan for their respective regional markets.
 The brand briefly assembled cars at the Longbridge plant in the UK from 2007 to 2016, before reverting to sourcing vehicles directly from China.

 In China, MG is also known by its Chinese name "名爵" (Míngjué), and it is one of several passenger car brands directly owned by SAIC, alongside IM Motors, Rising Auto, Roewe and Maxus (LDV for some export markets).
 Outside China, MG has been positioned as SAIC's primary brand.
 Since 2019, it has become the largest single-brand car exporter from China.
 In 2023, MG Motor sold approximately 840,000 vehicles globally, with 88 percent of those sales coming from markets outside of China.

 History

 Background

-MG was established in 1924 by Cecil Kimber in Oxford, UK.
+MG was established in 1924 by Cecil Kimber in Oxford, England.
 After a series of ownership changes, including a merger with Austin to form the British Motor Corporation (BMC) and later British Leyland, MG faced financial struggles in the late 20th century.
 In 1994, BMW acquired Rover Group, which included MG, but sold off the marque in 2000 due to ongoing financial losses.
 MG and Rover were then purchased by Phoenix Venture Holdings, a consortium owned by four British businessmen, forming MG Rover Group.
 The company went into administration in 2005, with debts of over £1.4 billion.